Jodi-321/DisplaySwitch/README.md

 ## Current Known Issue

 While the script successfully changes the wallpaper for new desktops added after running the script, existing desktops (Spaces) may not always reflect the updated wallpaper.
 This appears to be due to a caching mechanism or specific behavior in macOS that prevents existing desktops from immediately reflecting new settings.
-We are currently investigating the cause and possible resolutions for this issue.
+I am currently investigating the cause and possible resolutions for this issue.

 ## Setup